dhdzmota/nimble_gravity_data_science/notebooks/README.md

 --------------

 This folder contains the results of the Nimble Gravity Challenge for the Data Science step.
-Please feel free to open the `.pynb` or the `.html` files to see the solution.
+Please feel free to open the `.ipynb` or the `.html` files to see the solution.

 Task1 and Task2 are resolved in the `DS-PythonTest(task1_and_task2).ipynb` file.
 Task3 is resolved in the `DS-PythonTest(task3).ipynb` file.